Skip to content

 LeftRight

-Israeli ground forces advanced more than one kilometre deeper into southern Lebanon on Friday, entering Kfar Kila, Houla, Kfar Shouba, Yaroun, and Khiam.
-The IDF described the push as establishing a 'forward defence' buffer zone.
-All five towns sat inside the territory Israel occupied from its 1982 invasion until its withdrawal in May 2000 — a retreat driven by Hezbollah's guerrilla campaign and mounting domestic opposition within Israel to an eighteen-year deployment that had failed to stop cross-border attacks.
+Israeli ground forces advanced more than one kilometre deeper into southern Lebanon, entering Kfar Kila, Houla, Kfar Shouba, Yaroun, and Khiam.
+The IDF describes this as a 'forward defence' buffer zone.
+These are the same towns Israel occupied from 1982 to 2000.
+Khiam housed Israel's most notorious detention facility during that occupation.

 Israeli forces struck targets from Beirut to the Bekaa Valley on Friday, killing more than two dozen people as Lebanon's war dead since 2 March reached 687.